 The State University of New York College at Cortland strives to maintain a community that promotes and values the academic experience, institutional and personal integrity, justice, equality and diversity.
-SUNY Cortland, therefore, believes in values that foster an environment where people can work, study and recreate together as a community.
+The College, therefore, believes in values that foster an environment where people can work, study and recreate together as a community.

-In establishing this community, it is necessary to state behavioral expectations for all students, which promote the values that the university has stated are necessary.
-The purpose of the Student Code of Conduct (also referred to as the Student Code or Code) is to outline these behavioral expectations and to provide an explanation of the process involved for responding to allegations of student misconduct, as well as detailing what actions the university shall take in dealing with policy violations.
+In establishing this community, it is necessary to state behavioral expectations for all students, which promote the values that the College has stated are necessary.
+The purpose of the Code of Student Conduct (also referred to as the Student Code or Code) is to outline these behavioral expectations and to provide an explanation of the process involved for responding to allegations of student misconduct, as well as detailing what actions the College shall take in dealing with policy violations.

-A student attending SUNY Cortland agrees to be governed by this Student Code, as well as other university policies.
-SUNY Cortland, through the Student Conduct Office, maintains the exclusive authority to impose sanctions for behaviors that violate the Student Code of Conduct.
+A student attending SUNY Cortland agrees to be governed by this Student Code, as well as other College policies.
+The College, through the Student Conduct Office, maintains the exclusive authority to impose sanctions for behaviors that violate the Code of Student Conduct.

-All SUNY Cortland students have access to the Student Code of Conduct.
-Copies are available in the Student Conduct Office and the Student Government Association (SGA) office and this document is also accessible on the Student Conduct Office website (https://www2.cortland.edu/judaffairs/).
+All students at SUNY Cortland have access to the Code of Student Conduct.
+Copies of the Student Code are available from each residence hall staff office, the Student Conduct Office, the Corey Union Information Desk and the Student Government Association (SGA).
+This document appears in its entirety in the College publication titled Code of Student Conduct and also is accessible on the Student Conduct Office website. (http://www2.cortland.edu/judaffairs/)